gvergnaud/rx-ease/README.md

 ## The gist

 #### Interpolate a single value

+You can simply use the `ease` operator in an observable pipeline.
+You need to configure the ease operator with two numbers: a **stiffness** value and a **damping** value.
+See [the presets sections](https://github.com/gvergnaud/rx-ease#presets) bellow for example of configurations.

 ```js
 import { interval } from 'rxjs'
 import { take, map, startWith } from 'rxjs/operators'